 The stock option awards vest over a three-year period, with one-third vesting on the first anniversary of the grant date and the remainder vesting ratably on a monthly basis thereafter through the third anniversary of the grant date.
 The restricted stock units vest in three equal annual installments beginning on the first anniversary of the grant date.
 Each restricted stock unit will be settled for one share of our common stock.
-The Compensation Committee approved time-vested equity awards to create a significant incentive for our executive officers to be employed by the Company for at least three years after the date of grant.
+The Compensation Committee approved equity awards with time-based vesting to create a significant incentive for our executive officers to be employed by the Company for at least three years after the date of grant.